The Dos and Don’ts of Boarding Your Dog

 Neglect to Talk to Your Veterinarian

-Diseases can quickly spread through boarding facilities.
+Diseases can quickly spread through many boarding facilities.
 Issues like “kennel cough”, for example, are relatively common and can severely impact dogs that aren’t vaccinated.

 To ensure that your dog is not at a heightened risk of getting ill while boarding, talk to your veterinarian in advance of your dog’s boarding date.